 Exactly on that same February 18, 2019, coincidentally one day after the end of Munich's Security Conference, Wirecard was informed about a list of 343 suspicious financial transactions that were identified as potential money launderings.

-Exactly on that same February 18, 2019, coincidentally one day after the end of Munich's Security Conference in the Hotel Bayerischer Hof, Wirecard in Aschheim was informed about a list of 343 suspicious financial transactions
+Exactly on the same February 18, 2019, coincidentally one day after the end of Munich's Security Conference in the Hotel Bayerischer Hof, Wirecard in Aschheim was informed about a list of 343 suspicious financial transactions

 that were identified as potential money launderings by Commerzbank, an executing partner of Wirecard's banking arm.
 In the Commerzbank email, Wirecard was asked to comment on these suspicious transactions, which was probably not considered as really important any more in view of the short sale ban imposed by BaFin on exactly the same February 18, 2019.
 Commerzbank forwarded the list eight days later to Germany's anti money laundering unit